AndrewTaro/TTaroTeamPanel/README.md

 4. Done!

 # Config
 [TTaro Mod Config](../../../TTaroModConfig) supports this mod.
-You can adjust the color of the smoke marker on minimap.
+You can adjust many features from that menu.